mhex/jLSTM/README.md

 Each thread randomly picks a sequence, copies the global weight matrix in its thread space and does forward- and backpropagation.
 Therefore, forward- and backpropagation only rely on the local weight matrix.
 After a write lock on the global matrix the deltas are applied and the write lock is released.
-This is repeated for every thread until a stopping criterion is reached.
-Occasional forward propagations of some held out test sequences done by some thread reaching a global step number report the generalization error parallel to the training procedure.
+This is repeated for every thread in parallel until a stopping criterion is reached.
+Every thread maintains its own shuffeled sequence list.
+Once the sequence list is trained by a thread a global epoch counter is incremented secured by a write lock.
+After a given number of epochs the first thread reaching this number is doing a forward propagation on some held out test sequences by grabbing the current weight matrix.
+The other threads continue training.
+Training and test metrics are accuracy, number of false and true positives and negatives as well the AUC of the ROC and ROC50.

 see also